How we got here

 Chapter 3: TCTV

 When the pandemic hit, TCTV was born.
-What started as a way to keep our community moving from home eventually grew into a digital training platform with hundreds of classes — and honestly, some of the best work I’ve ever created.
+What started as a way to keep our community moving from home eventually grew into a digital training platform with hundreds of classes — and honestly, it's some of the best work I’ve ever created.

 Chapter 4: Keighty's Cafe & Ventura